ArcticaProject/WebSites.WWW/content/markdown/docs/components/arcticagreeter/index.md

 .. pub: 1
 .. description: Event driven session managment and more.
-.. title: The Arctica Greeter
+.. title: Arctica Greeter

-# The Arctica Greeter
+# Arctica Greeter

 A greeter shell for the LightDM login manager.
 Arctica Greeter can be used as local display manager as well as thin client login manager.